8 Healthy Ground Beef Recipes That Are Weeknight Easy

 Image credit: The Kittchen

 It can be tricky to use zucchini slices as pasta, so we appreciate the salting and blotting efforts of this zucchini lasagna with bolognese sauce recipe because it will leave you with the ideal zucchini texture.
-The bolognese sauce is much faster and simpler than your average version, so don’t expect the ground beef to be melt-in-your-mouth soft like your grandma would make.
+The bolognese sauce is much faster and simpler than your average version, so don’t expect the ground beef to be melt-in-your-mouth soft as your grandma would make.
 That said, this recipe allows you to make a super-healthy lasagna in under an hour, so we don’t mind the quick version of this sauce one bit.

 6. Beef Burrito Meal Prep Bowls